Growing Watermelons in Tasmania

 Once the fruit start to grow, it’s a good idea to put something (like a piece of cardboard or plastic) under the them.
 This helps prevent damage to the bottom of the fruit while it ripens.

 Water deeply and regularly while the plants are setting fruit.
 Watermelon plants are prone to powdery mildew, so try not to wet the leaves while watering.
-Once the fruit have started growing, reduce the amount that you water considerably.
+In the last two weeks before the fruit is ripe, reduce the amount that you water considerably.
 Less water during this last stage will give you sweeter fruit.
+The plants often wilt in the heat of the day, but if they’re wilting in the cooler parts of the day, it’s a sure sign that they need water.

 Milk spray or baking soda solution work well and can be sprayed on affected plants.